johnosbb/CeaiveEditor/sentence_structure.md

 - coordinate: A cumulative sentence in which there is more than one second-level modifying phrase, all pointing back to the base clause and free to move.
 - cumulative sentence: A sentence made up of a base clause to which free modifiers have been added.
 - cumulative syntax: The syntax that adds information to a base clause by adding free modifiers.
-- dangling modifier: A modi¿ er that appears in a sentence without anything in the sentence that it modifes.
+- dangling modifier: A modifier that appears in a sentence without anything in the sentence that it modifes.
 - dominantly subordinate: A mix of coordinate and subordinate cumulative modifying phrases in which there is more subordination than coordination.
 - ethos: The appeal of a piece of writing that is based on the character of the writer.
 - figurative language: Language that uses metaphors and similes.